tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Well that's a logo we haven't seen around these parts in quite a while.
-And before you ask, no, EternaLEnVy hasn't finished his Wolf of Wall Street filler arc and returned to the Dota scene quite yet.
-This roster was playing as Entity for most of the year and also sucked for most of the year.
-After failing to qual for KL, they swapped reibl with noone. astini joined after elite league s1
+And before you ask, no, EternaLEnVy hasn't finished his *Investor Z* filler arc and returned to the Dota scene quite yet.
+Instead, this roster was playing as Entity for most of the year.

+Watson, Kataomi, and Fishman were all on the TI12 Entity.
+Gabbi was replaced by DM and Stormstormer was replaced by reibl, who was then also replaced by Noone after they failed to qualify for ESL KL.

+Lastly, Astini joined as coach after Elite League S1.
+The players have publicly given a lot of credit to Astini after he started working with them.
+The man's results are nothing to scoff at, he was also coaching nouns last year when they got their surprise top 8 finish.

 **How was their season?**